 EDIT (8/25/2018): In the two years since I visited the Michigan Avenue location of Mr. Dan’s, that location became Mr. Dee’s and, shortly thereafter, closed permanently, another casualty to the competitive Indianapolis restaurant scene.
 There is now only one Mr. Dan’s location remaining in Indy – on Mass Ave. on Indy’s east side.

-The Indy Burger Guy visited Mr. Dan’s on Michigan Ave. on Saturday, January 28, 2016.
+The Indy Burger Guy visited Mr. Dan’s on Michigan Ave. (now closed) on Saturday, January 28, 2016.